✨ Get to know Boldin’s AI Planner Assistant

-If you are not exactly sure what fiduciary means, you are not alone.
-However, this concept is important for anyone who is seeking help with retirement, investments, savings, and all personal finance matters.
+What does fiduciary mean?
+If you are not sure what this word means, you are not alone.
+This concept is important for anyone seeking help with retirement, investments, savings, or personal finance.

-The term fiduciary is derived from the Latin fiducia, which means “trust.”
-Any person acting as a fiduciary for you has a legal or moral obligation to put your needs and interests before any of their own needs or interests.
+The term comes from the Latin word fiducia, meaning “trust.”
+A fiduciary for you has a legal or moral duty to place your needs and interests ahead of their own.
+This obligation ensures they act with loyalty, honesty, and complete dedication to your financial well-being.

-The word fiduciary is both a noun and an adjective.
+The word is both a noun and an adjective.

-A fiduciary financial advisor will not sell you an investment because they get a big commission.
-Rather, they will only sell you investments that make sense for your financial goals.
-Furthermore, fiduciary financial advisors must disclose any potential conflicts of interest (like sales commissions).
+A fiduciary financial advisor will not recommend an investment just to earn a big commission.
+Instead, they only recommend investments aligned with your financial goals and needs.
+In addition, these advisors must disclose any potential conflicts of interest, such as sales commissions or other incentives.

 According to Cornell Law School’s Legal Information Institute, “A fiduciary duty is a legal duty to act solely in another party’s interests.
 Parties owing this duty are called fiduciaries.
 The individuals to whom they owe a duty are called principals.
 Fiduciaries may not profit from their relationship with their principals unless they have the principals’ express informed consent.
 They also have a duty to avoid any conflicts of interest between themselves and their principals or between their principals and the fiduciaries’ other clients.